 The ray tracing libraries recommended for the oneAPI specification include:

-- Intel® Open Volume Kernel Library (Open VKL) — volumetric processing
+- Intel® Open Volume Kernel Library: volumetric processing

-The specification review process and robust community feedback on these ray tracing APIs’ features and functionality, recent adoption by Apple and others on ARM-based processors, and Intel’s own development preparation for future Intel® Iris® Xe graphics confirm these ray tracing APIs are cross-architecture and industry-standard ready.
+The specification review process and robust community feedback on these ray tracing APIs’ features and functionality, recent adoption by Apple* and others on processors that are based on Arm*, and Intel’s own development preparation for future Intel® Iris® Xe graphics confirm these ray tracing APIs are cross-architecture and industry-standard ready.
 The ease of integration and benefits the APIs provide for developers are well known by open source community partners, and make this a logical next step in delivering the benefits of an open, community-driven, cross-platform, ray tracing ecosystem.

-I invite developer feedback and collaboration to further extend these APIs for application development.
+Developer feedback and collaboration to further extend these APIs for application development is welcome.
 Contribute to the oneAPI specification through this GitHub* repository.

 You May Also Like